lumirelle/contribute/README.md

 For some projects, we might have multiple types of tests set up.
 For example `nr test:unit` for unit tests, `nr test:e2e` for end-to-end tests. `nr test` commonly run them together, you can run them separately as needed.

+### `nr typecheck`

+If the project is written in TypeScript, you can run `nr typecheck` to run the TypeScript compiler with `--noEmits` option to make sure there is no type errors.

 ### `nr docs`

 If the project contains documentation, you can run `nr docs` to start the documentation dev server.
 Use `nr docs:build` to build the docs for production.

+### `nr release`

+Release a new version.
+It will prompt you to select the target version, bump the version in `package.json`, commit the changes with git tag.

+Please ensure you have have the latest code from upstream and all tests pass before releasing.

+You should login to NPM and have publishing access to the package before releasing.

 ### `nr`